Research Biologist — Division of Biochemical Toxicology

 - Sex-based differences in immune responses to nanoparticles

-- Immunotoxicity of cobalt chromium (CoCr) particles generated from prosthetic implants
+- Immunotoxicity of cobalt chromium particles generated from prosthetic implants

-- Investigating the effect of physico-chemical properties of nanoparticles on radioenhancement and DNA damage in cancer cells
+- Effects of physico-chemical properties of nanoparticles on radioenhancement and DNA damage in cancer cells

-- The effect of physico-chemical properties of the graphitic material on cytotoxicity
+- Effects of physico-chemical properties of graphitic materials on cytotoxicity

-- He investigated the possible mechanisms of nanoparticle-induced cell death following exposure to nanomaterials.
-He has conducted several research projects that involved 1) the delivery and measurement of the toxicity of different nanomaterials and 2) the development of methods for the evaluation of nanoparticles toxicity.
-Dr. Fahmi has also investigated the role of endonucleases in the mechanism of graphene and carbon nanotubes cytotoxicity.
-He helped to develop 1) a photoacoustic in vitro flow cytometry method for the evaluation of nanomaterial toxicity and 2) multi-functional nanomaterials for targeting circulating cancer cells.
+- Investigated the possible mechanisms of cell death following exposure to nanomaterials.
+Conducted several research projects that involved 1) the delivery and measurement of the toxicity of different nanomaterials and 2) the development of methods to evaluate nanoparticle toxicity.
+Investigated the role of endonucleases in the mechanism of graphene and carbon nanotubes cytotoxicity.
+Helped develop 1) a photoacoustic in vitro flow cytometry method to evaluate nanomaterial toxicity and 2) multi-functional nanomaterials for targeting circulating cancer cells.

-- He investigated the role of serotonin transporters in protecting placental cells against cell death.
+- Investigated the role of serotonin transporters in protecting placental cells against cell death.

-- He worked with cancer models by investigating the effects of altered expression of human UDP-Glucurosyltransferase (UGT) genes in breast and pancreatic cancers which identify the role of UGT's as lipid controllers in cellular homeostasis and helped identify them as possible targets for future clinical therapeutic development.
+- Worked with cancer models by investigating the effects of altered expression of human UDP-glucurosyltransferase (UGT) genes in breast and pancreatic cancers.
+Demonstrated the role of UGTs as lipid controllers in cellular homeostasis and helped identify them as possible targets for future clinical therapeutic development.

-- He worked on determining the role of endonuclease and apoptotic proteins and the mechanisms of acute and chronic tissue injury related to cancer and other toxic injuries.
+- Worked on determining the role of endonuclease and apoptotic proteins and the mechanisms of acute and chronic tissue injury related to cancer and other toxic injuries.

-- He investigated the differential distribution of T cell subsets in mammary tumor-bearing animals and potential contribution of T cell localization to the tumor-associated immunosuppression
+- Investigated the differential distribution of T cell subsets in mammary tumor-bearing animals and potential contribution of T cell localization to tumor-associated immunosuppression.

 Professional Societies/National and International Groups